 Andrew spent 25 years at Mazda NZ, ten of those as Managing Director and Chairman of the Mazda Foundation.
 Being the driving force behind the establishment of the Mazda Foundation in 2005, it holds a special place in Andrew’s heart.
 He is thrilled to remain a trustee and continue the work to support groups and individuals across New Zealand.

 Andrew Mckendry is the Dealer Principal/Director of Mckendry Mazda in Blenheim.
 Born in Nelson but raised and educated in Blenheim, Andrew spent 10 years living and learning in Wellington before returning to Blenheim to take over the Family business – which has been part of the Blenheim business community for over 40 years.
-He is the current Chairman of the Mazda Dealer Council and through this role has become a proud Trustee of the Mazda Foundation.
+He is proud to represent the Mazda Dealer network as a Trustee for the Mazda Foundation.